gabiap90/meme-folder-wails-svelte/README.md

 # README

-An app I shitcoded while trying to play around with go and svelte and checking software dev frameworks.
+An app I shitcoded while trying to play around with go and svelte while checking on software dev frameworks.

 ## How it works